Independent Living FAQs

 Am I permitted to bring my pet?

 We love dogs, cats and any other domestic pets.
-Residents are allowed to bring furry best friend(s) to Arbutus however, pets are required to be on a leash when outside and the owner is required to clean up after the pet.
+Residents are allowed to bring furry best friend(s) to Arbutus Park however, pets are required to be on a leash when outside and the owner is required to clean up after the pet.
+Documentation of current shots and vaccines will be requested.

 Is there a meal plan or meal service provided?